thefixer3x/LanOnasisIndex/PLATFORM_SERVICES_UPDATE.md

 #### Option B: Via Netlify Dashboard
 1. Go to [app.netlify.com](https://app.netlify.com)
-2. Select the "lanonasis" site
+2. Select the "LanOnasis" site
 3. Drag and drop the `dist` folder to deploy

 #### Option C: Git Push (if connected to GitHub)